enviodev/docs/docs/HyperSync/hypersync-query.md

 ## Join Modes

 <b>NOTE</b>: The word join does not mean the same as in `SQL` in this context.
 It means the inclusion of relevant data in the response instead of left/outer joining or similar in `SQL`.
-You can think of it like you do a select on table `A` and then join in table `B`.
-In sql this would mean each row contains rows from `A` and `B`.
-But in HyperSync this means you get data for `A` and `B` seperately and the rows you get from `A` mean you will get the joined in rows from `B` as well in the response.
+You can think of it like you do a select on table `A` and then join table `B`.
+In SQL this would mean each row contains rows from `A` and `B`.
+But in HyperSync this means you get data for `A` and `B` separately and the rows you get from `A` mean you will get the joined-in rows from `B` as well in the response.

 In the context of HyperSync, joins refer to the implicit linking of different types of blockchain data (logs, transactions, traces, and blocks) based on certain relationships.
 Here's an explanation of how these joins work: